maryiamsaif/AssignmentOne/README.md

 6. Which department has the most employees?

 ## Python
-* To test your python installation from the command line run:
+* First check that your python installation is working:
   ```
   python -c "import pandas; print(pandas.__version__)"
   ```
   you should get back 0.22.0 or similar.
+This is just a check and there is nothing to submit here.
 * Jupyter is a program for creating and running "notebooks" in your browser.
 It is convenient because of its interactivity and ability to display visualizations.
 Let's test that it's working:
     * Open jupyter via Anaconda Navigator, "Environments"
     * Navigate to `test-suite.ipynb`
     * Run the notebook (Cell → Run All)
     * You should see a histogram of Chicago employee salaries and that image should be saved as `salaries_histogram.pdf`.
+This image will be part of your submission of this assignment.

 If you have problems with your install please see one of the TAs during office hours or lab.